 We heard this week that our home province was hit with a major snowstorm. 😩 Here below we’ve photographed this park which was taken on that very same day!The plastic sheets which get attached to the laundry is for what purpose exactly???
 We have been seeing this being done quite a bit.
 Stayed tuned we’ll let you know if we find out.Below is a beautiful scenic view of the historical center of Porto and its Ribeira waterfront area (which is along the Douro river).
 This photo was taken during our walk across the Dom Luis bridge.A nice wine bar on the Ribeira.
 Why not do a sampling of wine!
 Bacchus Vini wine bar.

 A Sunday stroll on the Rua des Flores.Having fun in the Almeda Square (below).

 Must be the daily “Tim Horton” political discussion! (see below).

-It’s time to taste some of that delicious Portuguese wine!
-Vinho please!
+It’s time to taste some of the delicious Portuguese wine!
+Vinho, please!
 This quaint little wine & tapas place was recommended to us by friends, “All in Porto” on R. Arquitecto Nicolau Nasoni 17.
 Here we enjoyed an amazing bottle of red Dom Bella 2014.
-With this wine we discovered a new “cépage” called Touriga Nacional.
+With this wine, we discovered a new “cépage” called Touriga Nacional.
 Nice way to end this amazing day.